OpenRefine/OpenRefine/docs/docs/manual/reconciling.md

 ### Reconciliation actions

-You can use the “Reconcile” → "Actions" menu options to perform bulk changes, which will apply only to your current set of rows or records:
+You can use the “Reconcile” → “Actions” menu options to perform bulk changes, which will apply only to your current set of rows or records:
 *   Match each cell to its best candidate (by highest score)
 *   Create a new item for each cell (discard any suggested matches)
 *   Create one new item for similar cells (a new entity will be created for each unique string)
 *   Match all filtered cells to... (a specific item from the chosen service, via a search box.
-For [services with the "suggest entities" property](https://reconciliation-api.github.io/testbench/).)
+For [services with the “suggest entities” property](https://reconciliation-api.github.io/testbench/).)
 *   Discard all reconciliation judgments (reverts back to multiple candidates per cell, including cells that may have been auto-matched in the original reconciliation process)
 *   Clear reconciliation data, reverting all cells back to their original values.

-The other options available under "Reconcile" are:
+The other options available under “Reconcile” are:
 *   Copy reconciliation data... (to an existing column: if the original values in your reconciliation column are identical to those in your chosen column, the matched and/or new cells will copy over.
 Unmatched values will not change.)
 *   [Use values as identifiers](#reconciling-with-unique-identifiers) (if you are reconciling with unique identifiers instead of by doing string searches).
 *   [Add entity identifiers column](#add-entity-identifiers-column).

 ## Reconciling with unique identifiers

 Reconciliation services use unique identifiers for their entities.
 For example, the 14th Dalai Lama has the VIAF ID [38242123](https://viaf.org/viaf/38242123/) and the Wikidata ID [Q17293](https://www.wikidata.org/wiki/Q37349).
-You can supply these identifiers directly to your chosen reconciliation service in order to pull more data, but these strings will not be "reconciled" against the external dataset.
+You can supply these identifiers directly to your chosen reconciliation service in order to pull more data, but these strings will not be “reconciled” against the external dataset.

 Select the column with unique identifiers and apply the operation “Reconcile” → “Use values as identifiers.”
 This will bring up the list of reconciliation services you have already added (to add a new service, open the “Start reconciling…” window first).
 If you use this operation on a column of IDs, you will not have access to the usual reconciliation settings.

 Matching identifiers does not validate them.
-All cells will appear as dark blue "confirmed" matches.
+All cells will appear as dark blue “confirmed” matches.
 You should check before this operation that the identifiers in the column exist on the target service.

 You may get false positives, which you will need to hover over or click on to identify: